vrockai/pipeline-test/docs/content.md

 ---

-## The impact of a low-calorie, low-glycemic diet on systemic lupus erythematosus: a systematic review.
+## The impact of a low-calorie, low-glycemic diet on systemic lupus erythematosus: a systematic review
- 07.11.2021, _AM Imoto, LB Gottems, AL Salomon, HECE Silva, IL Júnior, MS Peccin, FF Amorim, LA Santana_

-Diet plays a critical role in Systemic Lupus Erythematosus (SLE) patients, impacting on the microbiota composition and, consequently, on the immune response.
-The objective was to analyze and verify the diet effect on SLE patients.

 [Source](https://doi.org/10.1186/s42358-021-00224-1)

-10.1186/s42358-021-00224-1

 ---

-## Recent advances in the concept of paraprobiotics: Nutraceutical/functional properties for promoting children health.
+## Recent advances in the concept of paraprobiotics: Nutraceutical/functional properties for promoting children health
- 08.11.2021, _H Kumar, F Schütz, K Bhardwaj, R Sharma, E Nepovimova, DS Dhanjal, R Verma, D Kumar, K Kuča, N Cruz-Martins_

-Probiotics consumption has been associated with various health promoting benefits, including disease prevention and even treatment by modulating gut microbiota.
-Contrary to this, probiotics may also overstimulate the immune system, trigger systemic infections, harmful metabolic activities, and promote gene transfer.
-In children, the fragile immune system and impaired intestinal barrier may boost the occurrence of adverse effects following probiotics' consumption.
-To overcome these health challenges, the key focus has been shifted toward non-viable probiotics, also called paraprobiotics.
-Cell wall polysaccharides, peptidoglycans, surface proteins and teichoic acid present on cell's surface are involved in the interaction of paraprobiotics with the host, ultimately providing health benefits.
-Among other benefits, paraprobiotics possess the ability to regulate innate and adaptive immunity, exert anti-adhesion, anti-biofilm, anti-hypertensive, anti-inflammatory, antioxidant, anti-proliferative, and antagonistic effects against pathogens, while also enhance clinical impact and general safety when administered in children in comparison to probiotics.
-Clinical evidence have underlined the paraprobiotics impact in children and young infants against atopic dermatitis, respiratory and gastrointestinal infections, in addition to be useful for immunocompromised individuals.
-Therefore, this review focuses on probiotics-related issues in children's health and also discusses the Lactobacillus and Bifidobacterium spp. qualities for qualifying as paraprobiotics and their role in promoting the children's health.

 [Source](https://doi.org/10.1080/10408398.2021.1996327)

-10.1080/10408398.2021.1996327

 ---

-## Breastfeeding Contributes to Physiological Immune Programming in the Newborn.
+## Breastfeeding Contributes to Physiological Immune Programming in the Newborn
- 08.11.2021, _A Camacho-Morales, M Caba, M García-Juárez, MD Caba-Flores, R Viveros-Contreras, C Martínez-Valenzuela_

-The first 1,000 days in the life of a human being are a vulnerable stage where early stimuli may program adverse health outcomes in future life.
-Proper maternal nutrition before and during pregnancy modulates the development of the fetus, a physiological process known as fetal programming.
-Defective programming promotes non-communicable chronic diseases in the newborn which might be prevented by postnatal interventions such as breastfeeding.
-Breast milk provides distinct bioactive molecules that contribute to immune maturation, organ development, and healthy microbial gut colonization, and also secures a proper immunological response that protects against infection and inflammation in the newborn.
-The gut microbiome provides the most critical immune microbial stimulation in the newborn in early life, allowing a well-trained immune system and efficient metabolic settings in healthy subjects.
-Conversely, negative fetal programming by exposing mothers to diets rich in fat and sugar has profound effects on breast milk composition and alters the immune profiles in the newborn.
-At this new stage, newborns become vulnerable to immune compromise, favoring susceptibility to defective microbial gut colonization and immune response.
-This review will focus on the importance of breastfeeding and its immunological biocomponents that allow physiological immune programming in the newborn.
-We will highlight the importance of immunological settings by breastfeeding, allowing proper microbial gut colonization in the newborn as a window of opportunity to secure effective immunological response.

 [Source](https://doi.org/10.3389/fped.2021.744104)

-10.3389/fped.2021.744104

 ---

-## Electroacupuncture could balance the gut microbiota and improve the learning and memory abilities of Alzheimer's disease animal model.
+## Electroacupuncture could balance the gut microbiota and improve the learning and memory abilities of Alzheimer’s disease animal model
- 08.11.2021, _J Jiang, H Liu, Z Wang, H Tian, S Wang, J Yang, J Ren_

-Alzheimer's disease (AD), as one of most common dementia, mainly affects older people from the worldwide.
-In this study, we intended to explore the possible mechanism of improving cognitive function and protecting the neuron effect by electroacupuncture.

 [Source](https://doi.org/10.1371/journal.pone.0259530)

-10.1371/journal.pone.0259530

 ---